 - When she’s dressing, help your daughter make wise choices amongst the trendy alternatives.
 Ask her whether her clothes sexualise her, rather than making judgements yourself.

-- Encourage your daughter to be involved in interests and activities that emphasis her talents.
+- Encourage your daughter to be involved in interests and activities that emphasise her talents.

 - Celebrate being female in terms of friendship and kinship.